spencerkingman/spenking-music/_posts/2000-01-04-dont-call-it-a-change.markdown

 permalink: /dont-call-it-a-change/
 published: true
 ---

-When You're going extinct
-Don't call it a change
-You're going extinct
-Don't call it a change
-Don't call it a climate change

 In the last second of the year of the Earth
 A charnel house captured in a layer of dirt